 What the researchers concluded was that some of the markers we consider very indicative of impending heart disease may not be quite so accurate.
 They thought that the Kitavans’ low BMI and low blood pressure were the main reasons for their freedom from heart disease.

 Imagine that.
 Smokers who eat a lot of saturated fat are at (much) lower risk for heart disease than Americans or Swedes.
 Despite their nasty tobacco habits, we can only assume that their traditional diet and lifestyle (that is, slow and not much stress) probably have much to do with their superb health.

 What I learned from this is that high protein is not necessarily king.
-Low glycemic fruits, veggies and tubers, a little coconut and a bit of fish can make for healthy, happy (and sometimes really ripped) people.
+Fruits, veggies and tubers, a little coconut and a bit of fish can make for healthy, happy (and sometimes really ripped) people.
 Not everyone, but some people could thrive on this diet.
 If I tried eating that way, my energy levels would plummet and I’d be pretty grumpy, but you – you may do really well on this diet.
 No grains, no legumes, no refined sugar, no dairy and no alcohol – those are the things they’re not eating that Westerners are.
 They don’t have the phytic acid from the grains and legumes robbing them of minerals, and they don’t have the refined sugars and alcohol messing with their blood sugar and giving them systemic inflammation.
 It’s Paleo(ish), just high carb Paleo.
 Either way, it sounds delicious.